cloudflare/cloudflare-docs/content/email-security/email-configuration/phish-submissions/_index.md

 ### Phish submission feedback

-Use the following keywords to search for submitted phish samples on Area 1 portal search:
+Use the following keywords to search for submitted phish samples on Area 1 portal detection search:

 - `phish_submission`
 - `user_malicious_submission`